BlockchainCommons/Gordian/Docs/SSKR-Dangers.md

 ## Improving Secret-Sharing Safety with Multisigs

 Though reconstruction can be dangerous when a single-sig secret is sharded, that danger is largely alleviated if instead secret-sharing systems are combined with [multisig design scenarios](https://github.com/BlockchainCommons/SmartCustody/blob/master/Docs/Multisig.md).
-In this situation, a single key is sharded from an m-of-n multisig that has an `m >= 2`.
+In this situation, a single key within an m-of-n multisig that has an `m >= 2` is sharded.
 Then, even if the reconstruction of the key succumbs to compromise at the authentication, transmission, or reconstruction stage, the assets protected by the key likely remain safe, because an adversary would also have to steal other keys from hetergeneous environments.

 Because multisig design scenarios are relatively young, especially for self-sovereign methodologies, the use of a secret-sharing system as a backup can offer strong resilience to protect the digital assets, as Shamir's Secret Sharing is quite well understood and analyzed.